 If you'd like to escape the crowds on Clearwater Beach, many other beaches on nearby islands are worth exploring.

-Having a car, either your own or a rental helps here as rideshare prices can be costly during the summer months.
+Having a car, either your own or a rental, helps here, as rideshare prices can be costly during summer.

 - Caladesi Island State Park – at the north end of the same island as Clearwater Beach.
 Accessible via foot or boat.

-- Honeymoon Island State Park – an island just north of Caladesi Island, accessible by boat or car (via the Dunedin Causeway).
+- Honeymoon Island State Park is just north of Caladesi Island, accessible by boat or car (via the Dunedin Causeway).

 Overall, my experience at Clearwater Beach surpassed my expectations.
 The white sand and warm Gulf waters are vacation-worthy.

-Finding affordable accommodation may be a challenge, so consider visiting during shoulder seasons (spring or fall).
+Finding affordable accommodation may be challenging, so consider visiting during the shoulder seasons (spring or fall).

-When it comes to weird and oddball behavior, Florida is often the butt of jokes in the US.
-But, it's also the state that undeniably offers some of our best beaches.
-Clearwater Beach is one of them.
+Florida often comes up regarding weird and oddball behavior in the United States.
+But it's also the state that undeniably offers some of our best beaches, and Clearwater Beach is one of them.